uglymiracle/Project_BI/README.md

 ## Results
 For each organism, we obtained an intersection of all layers and identified 462 interactions common to all 3 networks for yeast, represented by 317 genes, and 2203 interactions for humans, represented by 1253 genes.
+For the yeast, the cutoffs were taken from [Costanzo, 2016.](https://www.science.org/doi/10.1126/science.aaf1420)

 ![intersection](images/intersections.png)